XTLS/Xray-docs-next/docs/en/config/inbounds/vmess.md

 > `to`: string

-一个 inbound 的`tag`, 指定的 inbound 的必须是使用 VMess 协议的 inbound.
+The `tag` of an inbound that specifies the inbound using the VMess protocol.

 ### DefaultObject